kontainapp/km/demo/gpu/Notes.md

 Ironically, in the meantime Apple dropped support for OpenCL.

 None of this means that OpenCL is dead.
-OpenCL 1.2 and the C based kernel langauge appears to be very much alive.
+OpenCL 1.2 and the C based kernel langauge appears to be very much alive as a cross-vendor interface for applications.

+TODO:
+* OpenCL Platform architecture where vendors can plug in their own (typically binary) implementation(s).
+* Re-enforce need to support arbitrary binaries.

 <Pretty rough from here out>